 Multiple life insurance providers that we work with here at Diabetes Life Solutions, may offer rates 3% to 12% lower, by simply showing an insurance company that you are exercising on a regular basis, and doing your best to live a healthy life style.
 Other insurance carriers may be able to make a better life insurance offer, which would put you in a better health classification.
 The better your life insurance rating, the lower your premiums will be.
 Generally, both term life insurance, and whole life insurance policies may be subject to these discounted rates, assuming you meet the companies underwriting guidelines.
 To discuss, please contact us at 888-629-3064.
 We’d love to visit with you, about your unique situation.
 There are lots of tips and tricks we can share, before applying for life insurance with Diabetes.

 When applying for life insurance, you will want to make sure that you are able to present your health profile, and control of your Diabetes in the best possible way.
 Companies are no longer simply going to look at your A1C reading, or your most recent glucose levels.
-Rather, they want to make sure you are compliant in your Diabetes treatment, watching your diet, and hopefully implementing exercise into your daily routine.
+Rather, they want to make sure you are compliant in your Diabetes treatment, watching your diet, and hopefully implementing best exercise for diabetes into your daily routine.
 Studies have shown that those with Diabetes, and who exercise regularly, will exhibit better control of their Diabetes.

 Working out can be a life-saving habit for people of the diabetes community, so if you haven’t done it yet, now’s the best time to start.
 Find an activity that you enjoy, and setup a regular fitness regimen.
 Not only will you feel better about yourself, but chances are, your diabetes control will improve!
+There are countless types of exercises or sports you can participate in.
+Please remember to participate in activities that you enjoy!